wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 * Added possibility to edit details labels from Block Settings, and also edit unit for Servings
 * Added possibility to add additional custom details from Block Settings
 * Numerous changes and improvements
-* Fixed issue with Database table for recipe ratings
 * Fixed issue to not include video attribute in Schema Markup if it's not added to the block

 = 2.3.0 =